sinistersnare/SinScheme/README.md

 * Support variable shadowing in desugar.
 * Support t0 => e0 cond-clause syntax in desugar.
 * Actually desugar dynamic-wind and dont add it to the wrapped runtime funcs.
+* Do user-defined functions ensure arg count is good?
+If not, when we do closure-conversion, and turn all lambdas into vararg, we should add some 'if numargs expected is not given, fail' code...?
+May be some nontrivial stuff cause of how barren the grammar is, but can be a function that wraps...?
+Maybe!

 ## Running The Compiler ##